adamjaro/star-upcDst/README.md

 <pre><code> cmake ../ </code></pre>
 <pre><code> make </code></pre>

 Done.
-To use an example to help you, go to folder "examples" and try:
+To try an example, go to folder "examples":

 <pre><code> cd ../examples </code></pre>

-change the input file to what one just created, "test.root", for macro "make_pT.C".
+and remember to change the input file name to what has been just created, "test.root", for macro "make_pT.C".
 Then do,

 <pre><code> root -l run_make_pT.C </code></pre>

+- For another example, it uses a C++ code (with ROOT libraries) to read the picoDst file and save output into a small ROOT tree or anything one wants to save.
+Instead of running it as a .C ROOT macro, this example build an executable and can run as a standard C++ code without using ROOT.

+Again, under the main directory,

+<pre><code> cd ./examples/dstreader </code></pre>

+make another directory for build,

+<pre><code> mkdir build </code></pre>

+before one compiles the code, the input file needs to be modified accordingly in "./examples/dstreader/src/AnalysisTemplate.cxx".
+Again, change it to the "test.root" that has just been created, then go back to directory for build,

+<pre><code> cd build </code></pre>
+<pre><code> cmake ../ </code></pre>
+<pre><code> make </code></pre>

+The executable will show up as "AnalysisTemplate", now run it:

+<pre><code> ./AnalysisTemplate </code></pre>

+It produces an output, "output.root".

+Now it is time for analysis!